Criminal trial of Donald Trump in New York: Aftermath

 Trump had turned over two of the three pistols he was licensed for to the New York Police Department (NYPD) on March 31, 2023, with a third pistol moved to Florida.
 Trump's New York State concealed carry license was suspended on April 1, 2023, following his indictment on criminal charges.
 As of June 5, 2024, Trump's New York firearm license was expected to be revoked after the NYPD's legal bureau completes its investigation.
 On June 28, 2024, the New Jersey Division of Alcoholic Beverage Control declined to renew the liquor licenses for Trump National Golf Club in Bedminster and Colts Neck, instead issuing temporary permits.

 On June 4, Blanche filed a motion to have the gag order lifted, stating: "Now that the trial is concluded, the concerns articulated by the government and the Court do not justify restrictions on the First Amendment rights of President Trump."
 On June 25, two days before the first 2024 U.S. presidential debate, Merchan partially lifted the gag order permitting Trump to comment on witnesses and jurors, but Trump cannot reveal the jurors' identities, nor comment about court staffers, the prosecution team or their families until after sentencing.

 Trump's sentencing hearing was originally scheduled for July 11, 2024.
 On July 1, Trump's counsel requested to delay sentencing to consider the impact of the U.S. Supreme Court ruling in Trump v.
 United States released that day.
 On July 2, Merchan postponed the sentencing hearing to September 18.
 In August, Trump's team asked Merchan to again postpone the sentencing hearing until after the election, and the Manhattan DA stated that it would defer to Merchan on this matter.
 On September 6, Merchan postponed the sentencing hearing to November 26.

 On July 1, 2024, the U.S. Supreme Court ruled in Trump v.
 United States, supporting presidential immunity for official acts committed by the seated president.
 Later that day, Trump's counsel requested permission to move to dismiss the conviction on the basis that some evidence presented in the trial constituted official actions by Trump.
 On December 16, Merchan ruled that the Supreme Court decision had no effect on Trump's conviction.
 Merchan stated that Trump's conduct pertains to personal acts and that any disputed evidence was "harmless in light of the overwhelming evidence of guilt".

 Ultimately, on January 3, 2025, Merchan set a new sentencing hearing for January 10.
 Trump was sentenced to an unconditional discharge on January 10.

+Attempt to move to federal court

+In 2024 Trump attempted to move the case to federal court.
+The attempt was still ongoing in 2026.